canonical/mir/doc/sphinx/tutorial/write-your-first-wayland-compositor.md

 * `libmiral`- a library for Mir abstraction layer
 * `mir-graphics-drivers-desktop` - a display server

-Install dependecnices on Debian and its derivatives:
+Install dependencies on Debian or derivatives:
 ```sh
 sudo apt install libmiral-dev mir-graphics-drivers-desktop
 ```